-Normal Web browser access uses the standard HTTP service port 80.
-For greater security, enter a custom port number for the remote management Web interface.
-Choose a number between 1024 and 65535, but do not use the number of any common service port.
+Normal web browser access uses the standard HTTP service port 80.
+For greater security, enter a custom port number for the remote web management interface.
+Choose a number from 1024 to 65535, but do not use the number of any common service port.
 The default is 8080, which is a common alternate for HTTP.